 If your parent is alive, then there's no need to "file" the will.
 Your parent has the option of placing it with the county clerk's office for safekeeping.
 Otherwise, your parent should just keep it in a safe place where the named executor can find it when the time...Read more »

 Not necessarily.
 If the house was TITLED as "joint tenancy with rights of survivorship" when you bought it then yes, the house is yours.
 If not, then the house is partly yours, and you share that with the heirs of your sister's estate.
-The heirs could be listed in a will (if she had one), or her...Read more »
+The heirs could be listed in a will (if she had...Read more »

 Brother is executor of Will but Will stated that all assets be split evenly between us.
 Now he is deciding on how to handle assets and selling properties (at way below market value) on his own with disregard to my input.

 If the Will provides for an independent administration, then yes, he can manage the estate as he sees fit.
 However, he still owes a fiduciary duty to the heirs.
 This means that he can't steal estate assets, nor can he self deal.

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.

 The use of this website to ask questions or receive answers does not create an attorney–client relationship between you and Justia, or between you and any attorney who receives your information or responds to your questions, nor is it intended to create such a relationship.
 Additionally, no responses on this forum constitute legal advice, which must be tailored to the specific circumstances of each case.
 You should not act upon information provided in Justia Ask a Lawyer without seeking professional counsel from an attorney admitted or authorized to practice in your jurisdiction.
 Justia assumes no responsibility to any person who relies on information contained on or received through this site and disclaims all liability in respect to such information.